 The study grouped all road improvements necessary to accommodate the projected vehicle trips into three chronological phases, however some construction triggers are based on the actual vehicle trips that are generated.
 The bullet point lists below highlights some the key recommendations of the TIA that are attributed solely to traffic generated by the Dawson Trails development, grouped by the anticipated year they may be needed.
-There are other improvements necessitated by a combination of background traffic and the Dawson Trails development toward which the Dawson Trails' owners will contribute a share (such as Crystal Valley interchange).
-The DA, summarized later in this report, formalizes the developer/owner's obligations for on-site and off-site transportation improvements.
+There are other improvements necessitated by a combination of background traffic and the Dawson Trails development, such as the Crystal Valley Interchange, toward which the Dawson Trails' owners will contribute a share.
+The DA is discussed in a separate staff report and will be acted on by Town Council on August 16th, on first reading.